 In sales, as in many other areas, it would be demotivational not to differentiate between exceeding and almost reaching the target.
 The most natural solution would be to include an additional color.
 Perhaps dark green could represent exceeding the target.
 If that happens, you might as well add a fifth color for balance; dark red represents very poor performance.

-Including additional states is also a way to handle an issue that can happen when you’re using qualitative KPIs based on surveys and you’re limited to three states.
+Including additional states is also a way to handle an issue that can happen when you’re using qualitative KPIs based on surveys.
 Because people naturally tend to avoid outliers, they bias their answers such that many KPIs end up as yellow.
 As such, I recommend adding both a dark red and a dark green to the traffic light, which yields five potential states.
-With five states, even if people avoid of outliers, there are still three potential results: light green, yellow, and light red.
+With five states, even if people avoid outliers, there are still three potential results: light green, yellow, and light red.

 For some organizations, using a red traffic light to indicate poor performance might send the wrong cultural message.
-(What if red is your corporate color?)
+If red is your corporate color, you may not want to associate it with poor performance.
 These organizations could instead consider the emoticons used in instant messaging tools (smiling face, frowning face) or thumbs up/down images (gladiator style).